substack/straggler/readme.markdown

 Create a straggler `hub` instance to hook into an http server given `authorized`, an array of public key and permissions data.

+Hubs are always authorized to read and write from themselves.

 In this example `authorized` data, the first key can write to the `'/beep'` uri and the second key can read from the `'/beep'` uri. `"write"` and `"read"` entries are arrays of paths that may be written to or read from respectively